delucks/pbnj/README.md

 - strings
 - a Generator via yield (all yielded strings will be sent to the channel)

-If you return a prepared pbjbt.Reply object, it will execute that.
+If you return a prepared pbnj.Reply object, it will execute that.
 (Prepared replies are TODO)

 ## Requirements

 None!
-Using pbjbt is easy because we only use the standard library.
+Using pbnj is easy because we only use the standard library.

 `(unless you want to run tests)`